 Compared to other locations across the UK, Norfolk and Suffolk don’t have much of a street art scene.
 So you can imagine the mixed response when edgy murals began to pop up across the East Coast of England!

 Some of the locals dubbed the graffiti as ‘mindless vandalism’ whereas others were very excited to see the artwork, speculating that it could be from famous street artist and political activist Banksy.

 After the murals first began to appear, some had surmised that it was linked to the City of Culture 2025 bid submitted by Great Yarmouth and East Suffolk councils.
 As the radio silence from Banksy continued, experts waded in to give their opinions on the murals.
 One collector and Banksy expert said that some of the works were certainly by Banksy but he had doubts about the others.
 Clearly not as much of an expert as he thought…

 It was around a week before a video appeared on Banksy’s Instagram claiming the artwork in Norfolk and Suffolk.
 Suddenly, after its announcement, there was a mad scramble to protect the murals by the relevant local councils.

-Over the coming months, some of the Banksy murals were auctioned off to private sellers.
+Over the coming months and years, some of the Banksy murals were auctioned off to private sellers.
 While I can understand why the owners decided to sell, I am sad that the artwork hasn’t been left for everybody to enjoy.
 Despite this, there are still plenty of Banksy murals in Norfolk and Suffolk to view.
 Go and see them now before more disappear!

 Have you seen any of the Banky’s in Norfolk and Suffolk yet?